apache/infrastructure-website/content/blog/README.md

 The first line of the file should have this metadata, at a minimum:
 ```
-layout: post title: THE ENTRY'S TITLE date: 2010-01-01 permalink: KEY WORDS FROM THE TITLE`
+  layout: post title: THE ENTRY'S TITLE date: 2010-01-01 permalink: KEY WORDS FROM THE TITLE category CATEGORY
 ```

 Note that the title does not need a period at its end.